Yoast/wordpress-seo/readme.txt

 * Enhancements
 	* Adds the post-type and taxonomy identifiers on the titles and metas settings tab.
 	* Adds support for importing of Jetpack SEO data.
+	* Improves the readability feature for Dutch, English, French, German, Italian and Spanish.
 	* Adds a WordPress SEO Premium motivation box on Yoast SEO settings pages.
 	* Adds a WordPress SEO Premium motivation on the social tabs.
 	* Adds support for third party sitemaps providers to be registered and used.